 Getting hurt on the job can drastically affect your life in an instant.
 You can usually rely on your workers compensation benefits during situations like this, but often actually receiving these benefits can be difficult.
 Your employer may be fighting your claim and you get denied or maybe the adjuster is not giving you a fair look.
 Having your benefits denied creates financial difficulties considering you are unable to earn your income.
 Medical bills on top of other living expenses don’t go away just because you’re hurt.
 This is where we can help!
-Our Lansing workers comp lawyers have helped injured workers in Michigan get the benefits they deserve for over 30 years.
+Our Lansing injury attorneys have helped injured workers in Michigan get the benefits they deserve for over 30 years.
 One of our Lansing workers compensation attorneys will work with you personally to ensure you receive all the benefits you deserve including lost wages, and medical bills.
 Call us today at (517) 347-6900 for a free consultation, and there are no fees on your workers comp case unless you receive financial compensation!

 How to Protect Yourself Under Workers Compensation Law